jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

 - when the price was so low, it could be exported, when
 - when it rose higher, it could be imported.

-<sup>80</sup> pence then is 160 pence today (2/3 of the same nominal sum in Edward the 3rd's time).
+{{< s v="80" >}} pence then is 160 pence today (2/3 of the same nominal sum in Edward the 3rd's time).

 It was the moderate price of wheat.

-<sup>107</sup> Wheat exportation was banned whenever the price exceeded 80 pence in 1554 and 1558.
+{{< s v="107" >}} Wheat exportation was banned whenever the price exceeded 80 pence in 1554 and 1558.
 They found that this banned wheat exports altogether.

 In 1562, wheat exportation was allowed whenever its price does not exceed 120 pence, the moderate price of wheat.
 It agrees with the estimation of the Northumberland book in 1512.

-<sup>108</sup> In France, Mr. Duprè de St. Maur and the author of the Essay on the police of grain, observed that the average grain price was much lower in the end of the 15th and the start of the 16th century, than in the 13th and 14th centuries.
+{{< s v="108" >}} In France, Mr. Duprè de St. Maur and the author of the Essay on the police of grain, observed that the average grain price was much lower in the end of the 15th and the start of the 16th century, than in the 13th and 14th centuries.

 Its price, during the same period, probably sunk in the same way throughout Europe.

-<sup>109</sup> This rise in the value of silver relative to wheat, may have been caused by=
+{{< s v="109" >}} This rise in the value of silver relative to wheat, may have been caused by=
 - the increase of the demand for silver because of the increasing improvement and cultivation, or
 - the reduction of the silver supply because of the exhaustion of many mines, or
 - a mix of both.